ddttom/doc2web/docs/user-manual.md

 - **Advanced CSS generation with rule conflict resolution for proper display**
 - **TOC page number removal for web-appropriate navigation where page numbers are irrelevant**
 - **Clickable TOC navigation with intelligent section linking and accessibility compliance**
+- **Return to top button for improved navigation and user experience**

 ## Installation